gobrianyu/android_notes_app/README.md

 ### Additional Notes

-**JournalEntry Constructors:** There were three provided constructors for journal entry (as of part 1; an additional constructor was created for Hive in part 2).
+**JournalEntry Constructors:** There were three provided constructors for journal entry (not including the additional constructor for Hive).
 The first is a factory function; a default constructor that is useful for creating an empty or new journal entry.
 This calls the next constructor: `JournalEntry.withTextUUIDUpdatedAtCreatedAt`, whose purpose is mainly to generate a journal entry with a unique UUID.
 Finally, `JournalEntry.withUpdatedText` is used to update journal entries that have been edited or renamed.

 **Copying Lists:** It is not necessary to make a copy of every entry in Journal's `entries` getter because its `_entries` field is final (and therefore immutable).